Hugo Speer

 Hugo Alexander Speer (born 17 March 1968) is an English actor and director.
+He is best known for playing Guy in The Full Monty (1997), Inspector Valentine in Father Brown (2013–2014), Captain Treville in The Musketeers (2014–2016), Lucius in Britannia (2017–2019), Frank Young in Marcella (2018–2020) and DI David Bradford in London Kills (2019–present).

 Early life and education

 Hugo Speer was born in Harrogate in the then West Riding of Yorkshire and educated at Harrogate Grammar School.
 He studied acting at the Arts Educational Schools, London.

 Career

 Acting

 Speer began his acting career appearing in the TV series McCallum, The Bill, and Heartbeat.
 He played a minor role in the film Bhaji on the Beach before his first notable appearance as Guy in the film The Full Monty.
 Following this film's worldwide success he went on to appear in Swing (1999), Deathwatch and The Interpreter (playing Nicole Kidman's brother).
 However, most of his work has been on TV, including sitcom Men Behaving Badly, dramas Clocking Off, The Last Detective, Boudica (2003), and The Rotters' Club (2005), as well as the 2005 BBC adaptation of Dickens' Bleak House.
 In 2006, he appeared in the postal worker drama Sorted.
 In 2008, he starred alongside Martine McCutcheon in Echo Beach.
 In 2011 he played a repairman whose repairs "come to life" in the supernatural drama Haven, based on a Stephen King story.
 Speer also provides narration for ITV series, Cops with Cameras, Channel 5's The Bachelor, Channel 4 series 999: What's Your Emergency? and the BBC series Seaside Rescue.

 He appears as John Foster in the penultimate and final episodes of the fourth series of Skins.

 Hugo Speer also narrated a factual programme on Discovery HD called Gold Divers, and Alaska: The Last Frontier.